yp-edu/yp-edu.github.io/pages/_drafts/my-phd.md

   - "[[Yoann Poupart]]"
 readingTime: 10
 image: /assets/images/my-phd_thumbnail.png
 description: TL;DR> A short-story about why I decided to do a PhD on the subject of explainable multi-agent reinforcement learning.
-I detail how I weighted this decision as well as the proposal creation process I underwent.
-I also try to depict what I plan to do to make the best of my PhD.
+I detail how I weighted this decision and how I created my proposal.
+I also try to depict what I plan to do for making the best of my PhD.
 ---
 ![My PhD](my-phd.png)

 > [!tldr] TL;DR
 >
 > A short-story about why I decided to do a PhD on the subject of explainable multi-agent reinforcement learning.
-I detail how I weighted this decision as well as the proposal creation process I underwent.
-I also try to depict what I plan to do to make the best of my PhD.
+I detail how I weighted this decision and how I created my proposal.
+I also try to depict what I plan to do for making the best of my PhD.

 > [!example] Table of content
 >